turingschool/front-end-curriculum/projects/module-3/rancid-tomatillos-v3.md

 On track can look like:
   - Application views are thoroughly tested
   - Application user flows are thoroughly tested
+  - Tests make specific assertions about the content DOM elements contain
   - Network requests are properly stubbed (intercepted)
   - Happy path async functionality is stubbed and tested